Yi Seok: Early life

 Yi was born Yi Hae-seok on 30 August 1941.
 He was born in Sadong Palace, Keijō, Korea, Empire of Japan.
 His father, Prince Yi Kang, was 62 and his mother, former telephone operator Lady Hong Chŏng-sun, was 19.
 He was born the fifth son.
-Of his childhood in occupied Korea, Yi later recalled in his autobiography: "I still remember clearly how my father fired a revolver into the air and ranted, 'I shall banish those Japanese who stole our country!'"

 The family lost Sadong Palace after 1945.
 The subsequent rise of the First Republic of Korea also resulted in the confiscation of many of the family's other properties.
 After the outbreak of the Korean War, Yi and his family fled from their residence in Samcheong-dong and were reduced to poverty.

 At the beginning of the era of South Korea, the Imperial family was banished from the Imperial palace.
 Their lives became better after the president Park Chung Hee gained power.
 When studying Hankook University of Foreign Studies in Seoul, Yi learned foreign languages, principally Spanish, and became fluent.
 He also studied foreign relations and history, to prepare for the diplomatic service.
 A series of coups d'état and civil discord made that impossible.